 There is the classic ordeal of crossing the desert without water, another stock Western theme – man against nature.
 There’s some excellent black & white photography by Sid Hickox of the Lone Pine locations (it looks more like New Mexico), especially in the (obligatory) sandstorm.
 The music by David Buttolph is also quite powerful, suggesting danger and hardship.
 Sadly, though, part of the plot is that Brennan torments Douglas by endlessly singing a particular song.
 He of course also torments us, especially because he couldn’t sing worth a damn.
 It’s no better when Kirk joins in.

 Morris Ankrum is good as the fanatical father crazed by his lust for revenge, a real swine.
 Like most movies directed by Walsh, this one moves along at a good pace (not easy to do when you are recounting a slow trek across a desert in which the characters are reduced to walking).
 The trial at the end is dispatched briskly in a series of rapid testimonies.
-It’s a travesty.
+It’s a travesty of justice.
 And there’s the dénouement we kind of expected after a shoot-out in a stable.
 All a bit predictable but quite well done.

 There’s a hint at the ruthless cattle ranchers vs. plucky homesteaders theme but it’s pretty cursory.
 More interesting and better developed is the notion of law and justice and how they do not necessarily go together.